“Life has become immeasurably better since I have been forced to stop taking it seriously.”

 — Hunter S. Thompson

 Debbi Mack’s first novel, Identity Crisis, hit the New York Times ebook bestseller list in 2011 and is the first in the Sam McRae Mystery series.
 Her second novel, Least Wanted, became a Kindle bestseller during the summer of 2011 in the U.S. and the U.K. The third and fourth novels in the series are Riptide and Deep Six.
 The main character is a Maryland lawyer-sleuth named Stephanie Ann “Sam” McRae.
-You can read more about the series on the pages where her series books are featured.
+You can read more about the series here.

 Debbi has also written a young adult novel called Invisible Me, in which Portia Maddox, an outcast 13-year-old albino girl, tries to gain acceptance from her school’s most popular girl, while balancing the needs of another friend.
+Her second standalone novel is a scientific thriller called The Planck Factor.
 Debbi has also written and published several short stories, including one nominated for a Derringer Award.
 She’s compiled her short stories into an anthology called Five Uneasy Pieces.

 Debbi is a stroke survivor, who suffers a rare movement disorder called dystonia.
 In 2009, she organized a fundraiser for a dystonia organization, inspired to do so in great part by a movie called Ikiru.

-Debbi has previously reviewed books for Mystery Scene Magazine, and this website has links to those reviews.
+Debbi has previously reviewed books for Mystery Scene Magazine, which you can read here.

-Debbi is contemplating creating a series of Portia Maddox novels, as well as writing a memoir about her road to becoming a published author — a story so strange, she couldn’t make it up if she tried.
+Debbi has begun work on a second mystery series featuring a Marine veteran-turned-sleuth Erica Jensen.
+The first book, entitled Damaged Goods, is a novella.
+She’s also considering writing a memoir about her road to becoming a published author — a story so strange, she couldn’t make it up if she tried.

 Debbi has worked as a waitress, a photography model, a substitute school bus driver, a typist, an attorney, a freelance writer, and a reference librarian, among other things.